 This policy is in charge of third-parties physical or property damages inflicted by you or your business.
 For example, if a treatment you provided causes bodily harm to a client, you could be held liable for the medical bills.
 If you have Cosmetology Insurance, your customer would need to present a claim with the insurance company.

-The General Liability Insurance covers you in case a client’s property is damaged while you work.
+The Cosmetology Liability Insurance covers you in case a client’s property is damaged while you work.
 If one of your business tools causes a small fire in the bathroom or a product spills on delicate hardwood floors; General Liability can cover the costs of damages after a claim.

 Let’s say a client pays your service to get acne clearing facial; that day, he feels abnormal pain in his face and goes to the hospital.
-He claims you are the one to blame of his facial injury and have to pay for the medical fees.
+He claims you are the one to blame for his facial injury and have to pay for the medical fees.
 At this moment, the Professional Liability Policy would take care of the claim and assign you an attorney.
 All expenses are covered including legal fees and settlements if found guilty.
 If you are found not guilty, you could get financial compensation because your company was out of business for the duration of the trial.

-Despite the hard work you put to ensure the products you use are high-quality, there is still the chance that those products fail to work correctly during a beauty treatment.
+Despite the hard work you put in to ensure the products you use are high-quality, there is still the chance that those products fail to work correctly during a beauty treatment.
 These product defects represent serious risks neither your clients, your business or you can afford.
-Products Liability covers the expenses from litigations originated from product or equipment malfunction.
+Products Liability covers the expenses from litigations originating from product or equipment malfunction.

 Even if the owner of the barbershop has Professional Liability Insurance, you may still be required to have your policy if you are renting space.
 If this isn’t a requirement in the place you work, it’s a wise decision to get insured anyway.
-You have to understand how your Insurance protects you from making sure you’re getting the coverage you need.
+You have to understand how your insurance protects you from making sure you’re getting the coverage you need.
 Whether you work for yourself or in a salon, insurance is the best way to protect your assets and the future of your career.
 Get in touch with one of our agents and get a free consultation right now!